Let’s Encrypt Vs Premium SSL : An Insightful Comparison

 At MilesWeb, we take complete responsibility for every premium SSL certificate that we provide.
 Customers are notified 60 days in advance before the certificate expires.
 The entire issuance, validation and installation process is profoundly managed by MilesWeb.
 The reliability of the renewal process given by MilesWeb Vs. the one offered by Let’s Encrypt is unmatched.
 The failures in the SSL renewal process might create problems for your business; therefore you must consider signing up for a premium SSL certificate.

-Let’s Encrypt does not provide wildcard certificates, this means that you need a separate certificate for every sub-domain that you want to secure.
-It is important for you to know the exact sub-domain at the time of requesting the certificate or at the time of replacement of the certificate.
+Let’s Encrypt does not provide wildcard certificates, which means that you need a separate certificate for every sub-domain you want to secure.
+It’s important to know the exact sub-domain at the time of requesting the certificate.
+This drawback of Let’s Encrypt shows up in the comparison of Positive SSL vs. LetsEncrypt, as Positive SSL is a wildcard certificate that allows easier management of more than one sub-domain.

 You can request a maximum of 20 certificates for every domain for a period of 7 days; therefore, if you have more than 20 sub-domains, this can get a little difficult to manage.
 This process does not have any override mechanism, so in any way you reach that limit whether it is by mistake or by the number of domains you own, the only way is to wait for 7 days until the limit rests.